-After the pleasant, rolling run through the premium vineyards of Alexander Valley, serious climbing begins again at Geysers Road, with the next rest stop at the top of the 9-mile, triple-summit climb (mile 84).
+The next 41 miles (36-77) roll easily through the picturesque vineyards and meadows of Napa, Knights, and Alexander Valleys, with only a few moderate hills.
+The first full rest stop--and time control--is in central Calistoga (mile 55).
+Serious climbing begins again at Geysers Road, with the next rest stop at the top of the nine mile, twin-summit climb (mile 85).
+There will be an informal water stop before beginning the Geysers climbs.
 The descent off the backside of Geysers begins with an extremely steep drop of about one mile.
-Following a hard left turn at a junction, it settles into seven miles of gradual downhill into rugged Sulfur Creek Canyon, then several miles of small climbs and longer descents along the canyon.
-This is an active geothermal area, with steep, unstable terrain.
+Following a hard left turn, it settles into seven miles of gradual downhill into Sulfur Creek Canyon, then several miles of small climbs and longer descents along the canyon.
+This is an active geothermal area with steep, unstable terrain.
 The road is often washed out or in some state of disrepair.
-There are several sheer drop-offs into the deep canyon, with no guard rails.
+There are several sheer drop-offs into the canyon, with no guard rails.
 Caution is advised.
-After skirting around the edge of the town of Cloverdale, a short climb on Dutcher Creek and a descent into Dry Creek Valley—more vineyards—lead into the midway lunch stop at the Warm Springs Dam Visitor Center (mile 111).
+After dodging around the town of Cloverdale, a short climb on Dutcher Creek and a descent into Dry Creek Valley lead into the midday lunch stop at the Warm Springs Dam Visitor Center (mile 112).

 After lunch is when the Terrible Two gets truly terrible.
-The first half of the TT climbs over 7500' in 111 miles.
-The second half climbs over 9000' in under 90 miles, 5000' of it in the first 30 miles after lunch.
+The first half of the TT climbs over 7500' in 112 miles.
+The second half climbs over 9500' in under 90 miles, 5000' of it in the first 30 miles after lunch.
 It often takes riders up to three hours longer to complete the second century...if they finish it at all.
 Skaggs Springs—the road the Army Corps of Engineers built to bypass Lake Sonoma in 1981—is an endless series of steep, sun-baked climbs and false summits.
 It can be very hot (90°-115°).
-There will be two informal water stops along this stretch, ten miles apart.
+There will be two informal water stops along this stretch.
 Eventually, the old road emerges from under the lake and the course returns to pavement from an earlier age...bumpier, but also shadier.
 After 15 miles of steep ups and downs, riders can recuperate on 12 mellow miles of downhills and rollers along the beautiful Gualala River.

 The climb on Fort Ross Road—after the rest stop—is 2.6 miles, averages 11%, and feels even steeper.
 Some riders find it to be the hardest climb of the whole ride.
 However, most of it is shady and all of it is beautiful.
 It’s followed by a bumpy, narrow descent, a more gradual climb to the Black Mountain summit, and a long, technical descent to the village of Cazadero.
-A flat, shady run along Austin Creek and the Russian River leads to the last rest stop in Monte Rio (mile 184).
-After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill.
+A flat, shady run down Cazadero Hwy and along the Russian River leads to the last rest stop in Monte Rio (mile 185).
+After that, the road climbs gradually along Dutch Bill Creek for seven miles, just skirting Occidental, before a long, smooth, fast downhill into the Green Valley, north of Sebastopol.
 After the long roll-out at the base of the descent, there is one more small climb on Graton Road and then, just over the top, the right turn onto Sullivan and the route back to Analy High School.
 These last miles include a few more small climbs and moderate descents.

-Except for the 3-mile transit of Santa Rosa and the 2-mile run through Larkfield, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes, and streams, and always the sweeping panoramas from the summits of all those climbs.
+Except for the 7-mile transit of Santa Rosa and a brief visit to Calistoga, the entire course is rural and very scenic: vineyards, orchards, pastures, oak-studded meadows, shady forests of redwood, bay, and madrone, the spectacular coastline, wild rivers, lakes and streams, and always the sweeping panoramas from the summits of all those climbs.
 It’s enough to make you forget how hard it is!
 It is of course very challenging but it is never dull.